 Berea’s Great Commitments help us capture the essence of the College, and they direct our complex mission year after year.
 We provide a residential liberal arts education without charging tuition and every student admitted to the College works on campus in a labor position.
 We welcome and encourage values such as diversity, inclusion, and impartial love.

-See our greatest funding needs below and make your gift today to invest in the lives of great promise that continue to be inspired by the Great Commitments.
+See our greatest needs and funding opportunities below and make your gift today to invest in the lives of great promise that continue to be inspired by the Great Commitments.

-Berea’s African American Opportunity Fund (AAOF) supports the recruitment and retention of African American students.
-The AAOF contributes to programs such as T.R.U.T.H.
-Talks (True Racial Understanding Through Honest Talks) and the Black Male Leadership Initiative, which includes tutoring, mentoring, and skill-building resources to help students succeed academically and socially.
+This fund supports the recruitment and retention of African American students.
+Your gift will contribute to programs such as T.R.U.T.H.
+Talks and the Black Male Leadership Initiative, which includes tutoring, mentoring, and skill-building resources to help students succeed both academically and socially.

 The Way Out Fund provides Berea’s students with the financial support they need to accept internship opportunities without the fear of accumulating debt.
 Your gift can make these hands-on experiences affordable for students by covering costs such as travel, room and board, and professional business attire.

 The Janis Ian Archives is a resource for music history research, offering access to Ian’s publishing, recording, and live performance contracts, copyright paperwork, financial negotiations, and tax returns.
 Ongoing support is needed to preserve, catalog, and periodically display the priceless items housed in this vital one-of-a-kind resource.
 Unlike most archives, this resource is open for professionals and non-professionals alike.
 Ian’s belief in Berea College is so strong that she has donated all materials without compensation.
 Her only stipulation is that records remain open to the public, not just scholars and Ph.D. candidates.